aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 - Comparing binary files or network packets.
 - Checking if two memory regions are identical.
 - Comparing structures (when layout and padding are known).
-- Quick equality checks at a low level — faster than iterating manually.
+- Quick equality checks at a low level, faster than iterating manually.

 ```
 // int memcmp(const void *s1, const void *s2, size_t n);